[3.8] Zombies/SRS Occultist - HC SSF focused guide

 Raging Spirits are temporary minions characterized by their mobility and aggressiveness.
 We can have 20 of them at the same time, so they can focus on a single target or disper when dealing with a pack of mobs.

 Zombies are persistent minions which trade mobility for higher individual damage.
 Their AI also is different - usually they will follow the character unless we directly point the enemy to them.
-We can have 3 of them at the same time by default, but that number can by increased in various ways.
+There's a limit for their number which goes up us the gem levels up.
+It also can be increased in various other ways.

 I've tried playing these skills separately, but in the end I enjoyed their complementarity the most.